adtork/Jeremy-Azure-lab/VWAN/readme.md

 **Build a connection between the VWANEAST hub and VNET10.
 Also build a connection between VWANWEST and VNET 20.
 Replace XX with your subscription.**
 <pre lang="...">
-az network vhub connection create --name toVNET10 --remote-vnet /subscriptions/XX/resourceGroups/VNET10/providers/Microsoft.Network/virtualNetworks/VNET10 --resource-group VWAN --vhub-name VWANEAST --remote-vnet-transit true --use-hub-vnet-gateways true
+az network vhub connection create --name toVNET10 --remote-vnet /subscriptions/XX/resourceGroups/VNET10/providers/Microsoft.Network/virtualNetworks/VNET10 --resource-group VWAN --vhub-name VWANEAST

-az network vhub connection create --name toVNET20 --remote-vnet /subscriptions/XX/resourceGroups/VNET20/providers/Microsoft.Network/virtualNetworks/VNET20 --resource-group VWAN --vhub-name VWANWEST --remote-vnet-transit true --use-hub-vnet-gateways true
+az network vhub connection create --name toVNET20 --remote-vnet /subscriptions/XX/resourceGroups/VNET20/providers/Microsoft.Network/virtualNetworks/VNET20 --resource-group VWAN --vhub-name VWANWEST
 </pre>

 **Get the public IP of the CSR in DC1.
 This is the address of on the on prem DC1 side that the VPN tunnels will terminate on.
 Copy it to notepad.**